In this article, we’ll outline a more traditional approach to budgeting for Agile Software Development.

 From a business perspective, discovery helps uncover new opportunities and/or verify a business idea.
 The results of this process might influence or even shift the direction of any further product development.
 This method provides invaluable insights at a very early stage.

-By investing time in discovery, you can minimize the project risks that are associated with cost and schedule overruns.
+By investing time in discovery, you can minimize the project risks associated with cost and schedule overruns.

 What Goes into Agile Software Budgets?